Importation of Plumage (Prohibition) Act 1921: History

 In July 1920, Henry William Massingham, editor of The Nation, wrote a column about the bill's lack of success, pointing out that the much-prized egret feathers were obtained by shooting birds that had chicks on their nests, and asking "But what do women care?
 Look at Regent Street this morning".
 This provoked Virginia Woolf to write a strong piece, published in the Woman's Leader, in which she painted pictures of the crowds of feather-wearing ladies in Regent Street and of the cruelty of the slaughter of the birds, but pointed out that it was men who were the bird-hunters and men who were 66 of the 67 members of Standing Committee C which had on five occasions failed to produce a quorum of 20 members for a discussion of the bill.
 "The Plumage Bill is for all practical purposes dead.
 But what do men care?".

 When Nancy Astor took her seat in the Commons in December 1919, she took up the cause of the Plumage Bill and a parliamentary group was formed to support it; the bill passed into law on 1 July 1921.
 Although it forbade the import of plumage, it did not control the sale or wearing of it, and Etta Lemon wrote in the RSPB annual report that "It is impossible to say that the Act is a wholly satisfactory one".

-The Act was the subject of debate in the House of Lords in May 1928, following a proposal to amend it.
+The act was the subject of debate in the House of Lords in May 1928, following a proposal to amend it.
 It was further debated in the Commons in March 1936, when it was alleged, and disputed, that bird skins were still being smuggled into the country, and on several other occasions.

-It was suspended by the Import of Goods (Control) Amendment Order 1954.
+It was suspended by the Import of Goods (Control) (Amendment) Order 1954 (SI 1954/627).

-It was repealed by Section 13 of the Endangered Species (Import and Export) Act 1976.
+It was repealed by section 13 of the Endangered Species (Import and Export) Act 1976 (c.
+72).